714.01(a) Unsigned or Improperly Signed Amendment [R-07.2015]

-(2) A registered attorney or agent not of record who acts in a representative capacity under the provisions of § 1.34;
+- (2) A patent practitioner not of record who acts in a representative capacity under the provisions of § 1.34;

 An unsigned amendment or one not properly signed by a person having authority to prosecute the application is not entered.
-This applies, for instance, where the amendment is signed by only one of two applicants and the one signing has not been given a power of attorney by the other applicant.
+This applies, for instance, where the amendment is signed by only one of two joint inventors and the one signing has not been given a power of attorney by the other inventor.

 Applicants may be advised of unsigned amendments by use of form paragraph 7.84.01.